The Kingdom of God Today

 Because the Kingdom of God covers all things spiritual and natural in the past, in the present and in the future there is much that can be said about it.

 (The exceptions of 1 Timothy 6'15 and Revelation 17'14,19'16 refer to Him as King of kings and Lord of lords in other contexts.
-And He is referred to "king of the Jews".)
+And He is also referred to "king of the Jews".)

-But the Holy Spirit makes the point that ...
+The Holy Spirit makes the point...

 “...
 God also has highly exalted Him and given Him the name which is above every name,